MU-Electronics/compute_module/Qt_windows.md

 Extract the content for "tools" directory to "C:/SysGCC/mingw32"

 ## Update sys-root
 The compiling PC needs to have a copy of the some of the pi's content.
 As such we are going to take a local copy of these file.
-To do this navigate to "C:\SysGCC\Raspberry\TOOLS"
+To do this navigate to:
+>"C:\SysGCC\Raspberry\TOOLS"

 Run "UpdateSysRoot.bat" and click the "select" button.